-Every case will vary in the amount of damages depending on your specifics.
+Every case will vary in the number of damages depending on your specifics.
 A minor ding of a parked car will have a settlement for much less than a drunk driver who kills a family.
-Parties and attorneys involved in settlement negotiations will consider pain and suffering, car repairs, insurance coverage, medical bills and lost wages for any time spent away from work.
+Parties and attorneys involved in settlement negotiations will consider pain and suffering, car repairs, insurance coverage, medical bills, and lost wages for any time spent away from work.

 There is a strict statute of limitations for filing an auto accident lawsuit in the state of Georgia, and it depends on the particulars of your claim.
 In order to verify that you have appropriate abilities to file a lawsuit at this point in time, you need to consult with a dedicated lawyer immediately to protect your best interests.

 Whose Insurance Pays for A Vehicle Accident in Georgia?